FoamScience/openfoam-apptainer-packaging/README.md

 containers/
 ├── basic
 │   ├── opencfd-openfoam.sif
-│   └── ubuntu-24.04-ompi-4.1.5.sif
+│   └── ubuntu-24.04-openmpi-4.1.5.sif
 └── projects
     └── test-master.sif
 ```
-- Build a basic OpenMPI container `containers/basic/ubuntu-24.04-ompi-4.1.5.sif`, or pull
+- Build a basic OpenMPI container `containers/basic/ubuntu-24.04-openmpi-4.1.5.sif`, or
-  it from [ghcr.io](https://ghcr.io) if possible
+  pull it from [ghcr.io](https://ghcr.io) if possible
 - Build a base (OpenCFD) OpenFOAM container `containers/basic/opencfd-openfoam.sif`, or
   pull it from [ghcr.io](https://ghcr.io) if possible
-- Build a test project container, to make sure MPI works alright
+- Build a test project container, to make sure MPI works alright in OpenFOAM containers

 Check the [docs.md](docs.md) for details on how the configuration file
 is expected to be structured.